rackerlabs/canon/README.md

     $ git clone https://github.rackspace.com/canon/canon.git
     $ script/bootstrap
-    $ script/server
+    $ grunt server

-The Canon server is now running at http://0.0.0.0:3000.
+The Canon server is now running at http://0.0.0.0:8000.
 Before running automated tests, you'll need to set the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables.
 See [Environment Configuration](https://github.rackspace.com/canon/canon/wiki/Environment-Configuration) for more information on environment variables used by Canon.
 If you run into any